-Every registered user creates his digital identity within the Copyrightsworld network.
-That identity consists of his name, email, a unique identifier (cwid), a digital signature and a pair of private / public cryptographic keys.
-A user must be connected (logged in) in order to initiate a creation submission.
+Every registered user creates his digital identity within the Copyrightsworld / Toroblocks network.
+That identity consists of his name, email, a unique identifier (cwid), a digital signature, and a pair of private / public cryptographic keys.
+A user must be connected (logged in) in order to initiate the submission process.